tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

 constraint graphs more readable.
 The simplification level controls how aggressively the graph is simplified.

-There are four simplification levels available:
+There are four simplification levels:

 **Level 0 (SL0)**: No simplification
-:   Shows the complete constraint graph with all edges and nodes.
-This is useful
+:   Shows the complete constraint graph with all edges and nodes in full detail.
-    for detailed analysis but can be overwhelming for large proofs.
+    This is useful for detailed analysis but can be overwhelming for large constraint systems.

 **Level 1 (SL1)**: Basic compression
 :   Hides "transfer nodes" — simple intruder deduction rules such as pairing,